 Trailhead Info for this Hike

-Description: Two lots.
+Two lots.
 The outer one is always open.
-The inner lot is barricaded in winter but it’s an easy ¼ mile walk from the lot beside Rte 28.
+The inner lot is barricaded in winter but from the outer lot it’s an easy ¼ mile walk.

 Good throughout.
 You’ll be able to text from most of these trails.
 My network is Verizon.
 YMMV.